material flow analysis critical raw materials

 Material system analysis (MSA)

 The MSA studies aim to build knowledge and understanding of Europe's critical raw materials' flows.
-The current MSA coverage includes 33 materials.
-In addition, updates of MSAs on Cobalt, Lithium and Natural Graphite were also published in 2020.
+The current MSA coverage includes 37 materials.

 List of raw materials studied: